pGrr/oop18-ext-soko/README.md

 Extendible Sokoban - EN
 =======================

 ## A Java app that reproduces the Sokoban game and makes it extendible.
-Assignment project for the OOP course's exam in my CS bachelors' degree.

-### ext-soko
+### Assignment project for the OOP course's exam in my CS bachelors' degree.

 The aim is to recreate the popular Sokoban game and make it extendible by users, making possible creating custom levels and saving, importing and ordering them into custo level sequences.